almeath/openglide/README.md

 3. Run the command: ./configure
 4. Run the command: make install

 __If there is an error generated about a missing "features.h" file, you can download the following blank file and place it in your /usr/local/include/ folder.
-This file is not needed directly by OpenGlide but sometimes the macOS command lines tools cannot locate it.__
+This file is not needed directly by OpenGlide but sometimes the macOS command line tools cannot locate it.__

 https://www.dropbox.com/s/ksdw6k4vx6i4ljx/features.h.zip?dl=0